 then you are not guilty of this offense.

-If you or loved one is charged with possession of ketamine and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with a California drug crime involving ketamine/special K and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 To learn about Nevada drug crimes laws, go to our informational article on Nevada drug crimes laws.